The figure below illustrates different positions of a group-changing pneumatic circuit for four cascade groups used to eliminate signal conflicts.

 By Joji Parambath

-The book highlights the problem of signal conflicts and various methods of their elimination in detail.
-The developments of multiple-actuator circuits using cascade method and shift register are explained through many examples.
+The book details the problem of signal conflicts and various methods of eliminating them.
+It also explains the developments of multiple-actuator circuits using the cascade method and shift register through many examples.

-Therefore, when the control signals are applied to the inputs e1, e2, e3 and e4 in that sequence, the supply changes to the groups G1, G2, G3 and G4, respectively, across the cascade.
+Therefore, when the control signals are applied to the inputs e1, e2, e3 and e4 in that sequence, the supply changes to groups G1, G2, G3 and G4 across the cascade.

 The cascade circuits can be developed for any number of groups.
 The arrangement will always remain the same.